DSCI-310-2023/dsci-310-group-10-GCC/README.md

 To run the project in docker, follow the steps below:

 1. Ensure that you have the [latest version of docker](https://docs.docker.com/get-docker/) installed.
+Run docker.
 2. Clone the project into your local environment using `git clone https://github.com/miniatureseal/dsci-310-group-10-GCC.git` in Terminal.
 3. Download the latest docker image of the project using  `docker pull miniatureseal/dsci-310-group-10-gcc:latest` in Terminal.
 4. Navigate to the root directory of the project using  `cd dsci-310-group-10-GCC` in Terminal.